 }

-While HATEOAS reduces the need for extensive documentation, it’s still important to provide clear guidelines on how clients can interact with your API.
-Include examples of responses, links, and workflows.
+Although HATEOAS reduces the need for extensive documentation, it’s still important to provide clear guidelines on how to interpret and use the links in your API responses.

 While HATEOAS offers many benefits, it’s not without its challenges.
 Some common issues include: